protobufjs/protobuf.js/README.md

 **Protocol Buffers** are a language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more, originally designed at Google ([see](https://protobuf.dev/)).

-**protobuf.js** is a freestanding JavaScript implementation of Protocol Buffers with TypeScript support.
+**protobuf.js** is a freestanding JavaScript implementation of Protocol Buffers with TypeScript support for Node.js and the browser.
 It works with `.proto` files out of the box and can generate optimized encoders and decoders at runtime or emit them statically.

 ## Getting started